COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 But, when his jaw started to hurt, that’s when Cam’s wife stepped in.
 She told her husband they were going to the ER.

-They went to the Edward Plainfield ER, which was near their home.
+They went to the Plainfield Emergency Center, which was near their home.
 Emergency physician Edward Parker, M.D. ordered an EKG (electrocardiogram), which confirmed Cam had experienced a heart attack.

 But as the paramedics were moving Cam from the ER bed to the transport gurney, he went into cardiopulmonary arrest.
 One of the paramedics began CPR and our ER team administered the necessary drugs.
 Cam was resuscitated and transported to Edward Hospital for an angiogram.